reflectivity/reflectivity.github.io/what_is_orso/ORSO_constitution.md

 1.1.
 ORSO is an open group of reflectometry scientists from across the globe that are interested in improving our field through collaboration.
 The objectives of the organisation are:

-a)	to promote international cooperation in X-ray and neutron reflectometry
+*	to promote international cooperation in X-ray and neutron reflectometry
-b)	to facilitate consistency across instrumentation and software packages and thereby improve reproducibility of measurement and analysis
+*	to facilitate consistency across instrumentation and software packages and thereby improve reproducibility of measurement and analysis
-c)	to facilitate international standardization of methods, of units, of nomenclature and of symbols used in X-ray and neutron reflectometry
+*	to facilitate international standardization of methods, of units, of nomenclature and of symbols used in X-ray and neutron reflectometry
-d)	to provide useful resources for both new and experienced users of these techniques
+* to provide useful resources for both new and experienced users of these techniques

 These objectives can be changed as required, according to the rules set out in Section 5.